 Some of the rules for accomplishing this using short rows: it is helpful to work from a chart.
 Two-row sequences are required, so having the working chart double-length makes the process easier to visualize.
-“Follow” knitting direction with any tool to determine that the pattern is executable, with no long floats or slits.
+“Follow” knitting directions with any tool to determine that the pattern is executable, with no long floats or slits.

 When knitting shapes the only needles in work are those being worked to create that shape.

-Base rows of knitting, whether in waste yarn or as part of the pattern, are needed prior to working in holding position.
+Base rows of knitting, whether in waste yarn or as part of the pattern, are needed prior to working in the holding position.

 Remember that you are working on the purl side, so any image will be flipped horizontally on the knit side.
-Reverse chart horizontally before working it if direction matters.
+Reverse the chart horizontally before working it if direction matters.

 Begin with a simple shape.
-Letters indicate the knitting sequence for short rowed sections.
+Letters indicate the knitting sequence for short-rowed sections.
 Patterning in these charts begins with COR, bold lines separate areas of plain knitting, letters indicate the order for executing short row segments.
 The fabric produced lies flat, with no noticeable 3D protrusions.

 I find it helpful to use familiar yarn and to work variations of a familiar shape prior to taking on more complex patterns.
-Below is a cousin of the first shape illustrated in this post, with pattern worked beginning COL, repeated across the row, increments in the number of stitches worked in short rows but mirrored on both shape sides (shown in first swatch segment).
+Below is a cousin of the first shape illustrated in this post, with a pattern worked beginning COL, repeated across the row, increments in the number of stitches worked in short rows but mirrored on both shape sides (shown in the first swatch segment).